E-campus-karabuk/.github/profile/README.md

 ## Overview

 Welcome to the Student Automation System repository.
-This repository is part of a comprehensive suite that includes the web application, backend services, and mobile applications designed to streamline academic processes and enhance communication between students and lecturers.
+This repository is part of a comprehensive suite that includes the web application, backend services, and mobile application designed to streamline academic processes and enhance communication between students and lecturers.
 Developed by a dedicated team of four Computer Engineering students from Karabuk University, this system aims to provide a seamless academic experience through advanced automation and efficient communication tools.

 ## Team Members